 Using mobility to track people through the airport, with real-time monitoring and response.
 If an unaccompanied minor is flying across the country to visit grandma, you’ll be notified on their whereabouts within the airport.
 When they arrive at their gate, the status of their flight and most importantly, if they go out of a certain area.
 By geofencing their location, parents and airport personnel will have the ability to receive real-time notifications to address potential problems well before they have an opportunity to take place.

 32% of decision makers say integration with backend systems is a major challenge.
 (Symantec) It’s not that airports are reluctant to propose change, but with the current legacy infrastructure systems airports have, it makes it difficult to do on their own.
 It’s a complex task.
 With 1000’s of specialized mobile solutions companies ranging from development tools and platforms to analytics and social integration, available to create synergies across terminals and business groups for mobile development.
 For example, there are a number of integration requirements necessary to get access to real-time TSA wait times.

 At DMI, we’ve already begun implementing a number of these solutions to the existing legacy systems throughout the transportation industry, in trucking companies, train companies, taxi services (like Addison Lee) and one international hub, London Heathrow Airport, avoiding the task of building everything from scratch.
 By creating an interactive mobile application, DMI has been able to improve the passenger journey from start to finish; from allowing customers to book a ride from any device to real-time flight information, transportation and directions with airport guides and travel notifications.

 Imagine what would happen if these solutions were to go global, the possibilities for the future of the travel industry become endless.
-Contact us if you have or are thinking about implementing these solutions into your organization.

-Jon Morris, Director of Business Development, BMCX
+Director of Business Development, BMCX